marcelclaro/Epitalnew/README.md

   * Split-operator Method in 2D is under development.
   * Fermi-level, phonon and photon scattering on 1D heterostructures has been used in practice with some real samples but needs revisions.

-The method were implemented on C++11(or more recent c++) language using multi-thread and memory efficiency techniques.
+The methods were implemented on C++11(or more recent c++) language using multi-thread and memory efficiency techniques.
 The use of templates guarantee the use of any precision required (float, double, long double, efloat...).

 Initially this code was focused on  III-V materials, it was expanded to II-VI.
 The material parameters implemented were verified by several simulations.